Orange-OpenSource/hurl/docs/request.md

 Optional HTTP body request.

 If the body of the request is a [JSON] string or a [XML] string, the value can be directly inserted without any modification.
-For a text based body that is not JSON nor XML, one can use [multiline string body] that starts with <code>&#96;&#96;&#96;</code> and ends with <code>&#96;&#96;&#96;</code>.
+For a text based body that is neither JSON nor XML, one can use [multiline string body] that starts with <code>&#96;&#96;&#96;</code> and ends with <code>&#96;&#96;&#96;</code>.
 Multiline string body support "language hint" and can be used to create [GraphQL queries].